 During the time in the starvation cell he led the men in songs and prayer.
 After three weeks of dehydration and starvation, only Kolbe and three others were still alive.
 Finally he was murdered with an injection of carbolic acid.
 When this story and the cremation of his body was reported to the Auschwitz commandant, a former Catholic, he laughed, saying, “A saint without relics!”

 The man Kolbe had stood in for, Franciszek Gajowniczek, survived the concentration camp, but found that his teenage sons had died in the Warsaw uprising at the end of the war and his wife never recovered from the death of her children.
-This man went to the Knights of the Immaculate to tell them what Father Kolbe had done for him.
+He went to the Knights of the Immaculate to tell them what Father Kolbe had done for him.
 His testimony started the process of canonisation.
 He was present at Maximilian’s beatification by Pope Paul VI in 1971 and at his canonisation by Pope John Paul II in 1982.

 A 20th Century martyr